cyangle/grip/README.md

       Grip::Handlers::HTTP.new
     ] of HTTP::Handler

-    # By default the environment is set to "development".
+    # By default the environment is set to "DEVELOPMENT".
     property environment : String =
-      ENV["ENVIRONMENT"]? || "production"
+      ENV["ENVIRONMENT"]? || "PRODUCTION"

     scope "/api" do
       scope "/v1" do